Chemical formula: C₁₉H₁₈ClN₃O₅S Molecular mass: 435.881 g/mol PubChem compound: 9875401

 C observed as uncommon in prevention of atherothrombotic events in patients after an ACS (following percutaneous coronary intervention)

-* A pre-specified selective approach to adverse event collection was applied.
-As incidence of adverse reactions did not increase and no new adverse reaction was identified, COMPASS study data were not included for frequency calculation in this list.
+* A pre-specified selective approach to adverse event collection was applied in selected phase III studies.
+The incidence of adverse reactions did not increase and no new adverse drug reaction was identified after analysis of these studies.

-Known complications secondary to severe bleeding such as compartment syndrome and renal failure due to hypoperfusion have been reported for rivaroxaban.
+Known complications secondary to severe bleeding such as compartment syndrome and renal failure due to hypoperfusion, or anticoagulant-related nephropathy have been reported for rivaroxaban.
 Therefore, the possibility of haemorrhage is to be considered in evaluating the condition in any anticoagulated patient.

 © All content on this website, including data entry, data processing, decision support tools, "RxReasoner" logo and graphics, is the intellectual property of RxReasoner and is protected by copyright laws.
 Unauthorized reproduction or distribution of any part of this content without explicit written permission from RxReasoner is strictly prohibited.
 Any third-party content used on this site is acknowledged and utilized under fair use principles.